1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 nature of plants.””
 (Medvedev and Lerner, p.
 59)

-“Why do you speak of Darwin, and why do you not choose
-examples from Marx and Engels?
-vavilov: Darwin worked on evolution of species earlier.
-Engels
-and Marx held Darwin in high regard.
-Darwin is not all, but he
-is the greatest biologist, who proved the evolution of organisms.”
-(Medvedev and Lerner, p.
-60)

 “l: Everybody says that the potato came from America.
 I don’t
 believe this.
 Do you know what Lenin said?